Dyang0/Personal-Man-Page/README.md

 The primary sources of complexity includes
 - setting up an initial environment
-- easy-to-use terminal interface (must be visually pleasing to the user)
 - recalling commands (this includes gdb commands for debugging)
 - effective debugging (use of gdb extensions and other tools)